arduppal/azure-docs/articles/iot-edge/how-to-store-data-blob.md

 1. For modules which are deployed on the same edge device where "Azure Blob Storage on IoT Edge" is running, the blob endpoint is: `http://<module name>:11002/<account name>`.
 2. For modules which are deployed on different edge device, than the edge device where "Azure Blob Storage on IoT Edge" is running, then depending upon your setup the blob endpoint is: `http://<device IP >:11002/<account name>` or `http://<IoT Edge device hostname>:11002/<account name>` or `http://<FQDN>:11002/<account name>`

+## Configure Auto-tiering and Auto-clean functionality

+**Auto-tiering**:- This functionality allows you to automatically copy the data from your local blob storage to Azure even with intermittent internet connectivity.
+This feature also supports block level tiering meaning if your blob consists of blocks and with tiering functionality ON we uploaded the whole blob, and later your application ends up updating some blocks of a blob, this feature will tier only the updated blocks and not the whole blob, saving time during the data transfer.

 ## Logs